madpiano/2019-432/quizzes/quiz2/README.md

 ### The Data You'll Need

 There are four data sets you'll need to complete the quiz, specifically questions 1-11.
-Those data sets will be provided to you here.
+Those data sets will be provided here.

 ### The Output File You'll Need

 Dr. Love has prepared a file of output for you that you will need in order to complete some of the questions on the quiz.
-That output file will be provided to you here.
+That output file will be provided here.

 ### A PDF file of the Actual Questions for the Quiz

 Dr. Love has prepared a PDF file of the 36 questions on the quiz.
-It will be provided to you here.
+It will be provided here.

 ## Getting Help